DBraun/ChucKDesigner/README.md

     // chuck enough time so that the buf plays 1::second => now;

-    // invoke getGlobalEvent("notifier") in TouchDesigner
+    // invoke getEvent("notifier") in TouchDesigner
     notifier.broadcast();
 }